 No legal decision was going to fix that overnight.
-Friday's decision only expands the divide. -- Hays
+The summary judgment decision only expands the divide.

 Where does the U.S. men's team stand on this?

-Last month, the U.S. men's team issued a statement of support, saying that the USSF "has been working very hard to sell a false narrative to the public, and even to members of Congress."
+The U.S. men's team issued a statement of support in February, saying that the USSF "has been working very hard to sell a false narrative to the public, and even to members of Congress."

-Last week, Rapinoe thanked the men's team for its support and said she is "very confident of a positive outcome," even if it won't be soon. -- Cohen
+Rapinoe thanked the men's team for its support and said she is "very confident of a positive outcome," even if it won't be soon.

 There are commonly asked questions around pay structures for the men's and women's teams.
 Here is what we know: